-This three-year experience in Jamaica had a profound influence on me
+This three-year experience in Jamaica had a profound influence on me.

-I began to spend more quality time with Jesus in private prayers and by the time I returned to Samoa in 2012, I was a changed attended my course and sat the exams just for sake of doing them.
+I began to spend more quality time with Jesus in private prayers and by the time I returned to Samoa in 2012, I was a changed person.

 I went back to university resuming my studies for the next two years and completing my degree.